DanHardtDK/CenterEmbedding/README.md

 ce1.json is level 1 question 0 (as described in the paper)

-ce[1-4].json designates a level 1-4, for question 0
+ce[1-4].json designates level 1-4, for question 0

 ce22.json is level 2 question 1

 ce[2-4]2.json is level 2-4, question 1

 ## Results